zaaack/immuter/README.md

 yarn add immuter
 ```

-## New Struct Feature!
+## New Type-Safe Struct Feature!

-Struct is a experiment feature, implement by Proxy, highly inspired by [monolite](https://github.com/kube/monolite).
+Struct is a experiment feature, implemented by Proxy, highly inspired by [monolite](https://github.com/kube/monolite).

+The most valuable part is it works perfect with flow/ts, nd you can write your code like there is language level support with immutable data!

 It's using es6 Proxy internally, but don't worry, since the structure is fixed, we can using [proxy-polyfill](https://github.com/GoogleChrome/proxy-polyfill) to support event IE 9!